Miami-Dade, Broward County Public Schools To Continue Free Summer Food Distribution

 MIAMI (CBSMiami) – Miami-Dade and Broward County Public Schools announced they will continue their free food distribution service through the summer.

-Citing food insecurity issues, Miami-Dade County Public Schools says it “stands firm in its commitment to support students and their families.”READ MORE: Florida Becomes Latest State To Ban 'Critical Race Theory' From Classrooms
+Citing food insecurity issues, Miami-Dade County Public Schools says it “stands firm in its commitment to support students and their families.”READ MORE: Farm Share To Hold Drive-Thru Only Food Distributions Around Miami

 The free meal distributions will take place at various locations.